About Trading Standards Scotland

 Who We Are

 Trading Standards Scotland (TSS) is the national team for trading standards in Scotland.
-The team is funded by the UK Department for Business, Innovation and Skills and managed by the Convention of Scottish Local Authorities (COSLA); the representative body of local government in Scotland.
+The team is funded by the UK Department for Business, Energy and Industrial Strategy (BEIS) and managed by the Convention of Scottish Local Authorities (COSLA); the representative body of local government in Scotland.

 Political governance is currently provided by the TSS Governance Board, comprising all major political parties in Scotland and chaired by the Chair of the COSLA Community Wellbeing Board.